Your Guide to Respiratory Infections

 Treatment Options for Respiratory Infections

-Even if you practice perfect hygiene, there’s always a chance you may get sick.
+Even if you follow these prevention practices, there’s still a chance you may get sick.
 Here’s what you should do if you think you’ve come down with a respiratory infection:

 At-Home Treatment

 • Take over-the-counter pain relievers: Fever, sore throat and muscle aches aren’t pleasant.
-While your body works to fight off the infection, an over-the-counter pain reliever can help you manage your symptoms.
+While your body works to fight off the infection, an over-the-counter pain reliever (such as Tylenol) can help you manage your symptoms.

 Visiting Your Doctor

 You don’t always have to go to the doctor if you have a respiratory infection.
-But if you have any of the following symptoms, you should contact a medical professional:
+But if you have specific medical conditions, or are of older or very young age that puts you at higher risk of complications or any of the following symptoms, you should contact a medical professional:

 • Fever over 102 degrees for more than three days